Some numbers matter more than others.

 Gross profit

-Define what belongs in cost of goods sold for your model (e.g., services include contractor costs; ecommerce includes payment fees and returns; manufacturers focus on direct labor and materials).
+Define what belongs in cost of goods sold for your model.
+For example, services include contractor costs while e-commerce includes payment fees and returns.
+Manufacturers focus on direct labor and materials.
 Maintain two views: reported gross profit for external stakeholders and operational gross profit for internal decisions.

 Annual recurring revenue (ARR)

-Set clear rules for what counts (subscription only vs. including services), and handle usage-based pricing, multi-year contracts, discounts, and proration.
+Set clear rules for what counts, such as subscription only versus including services.
+Handle usage-based pricing, multi-year contracts, discounts, and proration.
 Track variants like new, expansion, churn, and net ARR to drive forecasting and retention strategy.

 AR turnover ratio